shawntabrizi/rust-state-machine/40/README.md

 #### The Extrinsic

-In our simple state machine, an extrinsics is synonymous with user transactions.
+In our simple state machine, extrinsics are synonymous with user transactions.

 Thus our extrinsic type is composed of a `Call` (the function we will execute) and a `Caller` (the account that wants to execute that function).

-The Polkadot SDK supports other kinds of extrinsics beyond a user transactions, which is why it is called an `Extrinsic`, but that is beyond the scope of this tutorial.
+The Polkadot SDK supports other kinds of [extrinsics beyond a user transactions](https://docs.rs/sp-runtime/36.0.0/sp_runtime/generic/struct.UncheckedExtrinsic.html), which is why it is called an `Extrinsic`, but that is beyond the scope of this tutorial.

 ## Dispatching Calls